PetarDimitrovStoyanov/Coffee-shop/README.md

 <p>The project structure is a standard MVC which contains some specific utillity class's such as for the SMS and email notifications</p>
 For this application are user CSS, HTML, JQuery, Thymeleaf and JavaScript for the Front-End and Java (Spring framework, Hibernate) for the Back-End part along with MySQL.
 About the testing of the application are used JUnit5 - implemented in Unit and Integration tests.
 There has been used a special library for the SMS notifications - javax.mail.
-The SMS notification are implemented using Twilio API.
+The SMS notification is implemented using Twilio API.

 To start the application clone the "final" repository from github, put your credentials for the MySQL DB and make an enviroment variable named "TWILIO" - the value of this variable will be given on the project defence, owing some security reasons.
 To enter as an admin please use: